 Are you scoring in the 600–750 range on SAT Writing?
 Do you want to raise that score as high as possible—to a perfect 800?

 Getting to an 800 SAT Writing score isn't easy.
-It'll require near perfection, and mastery of both grammar rules and essay writing.
+It'll require near perfection and a mastery of both grammar rules and essay writing.
 But with hard work and my SAT writing strategies below, you'll be able to do it.
 I've consistently scored 800 on Writing on my real SATs, and I know what it takes.
 Follow my advice, and you'll get a perfect score—or get very close.

 Brief note: This article is suited for students already scoring a 600 on SAT Writing or above (this equates to a Writing Test Score of 30+ out of 40 on the New SAT).
 If you're below this range, my "How to Improve your SAT Writing Score to a 600" article is more appropriate for you.
 Follow the advice in that article, then come back to this one once you've reached a 600.

-Most guides on the internet on how to get an 800 on SAT Writing are of pretty bad quality.
+Most guides on the internet on how to get an 800 on SAT Writing are pretty low quality.
 They're often written by people who never scored an 800 themselves.
 You can tell because their advice is usually vague and not very pragmatic.

 In contrast, I've written what I believe to be the best guide on getting an 800 available anywhere.
 I have confidence that these strategies work because I used them myself to score 800 on SAT Writing consistently.
 They've also worked for thousands of my students at PrepScholar.

-In this article, I'm going to discuss why scoring an 800 is a good idea, what it takes to score an 800, and then go into the 8 key SAT Writing strategies so you know how to get an 800.
+In this article, I'm going to discuss why scoring an 800 is a good idea, what it takes to score an 800, and then go into the nine key SAT Writing strategies so you know how to get an 800.

 Stick with me—as an advanced student, you probably already know that scoring high is good.
 But it's important to know why an 800 Writing score is useful, since this will fuel your motivation to get a high score.